-Google Charts is user-friendly and compatible with all browsers and platforms.
+Google Charts is a user-friendly and free data visualization tool compatible with all browsers and platforms.
 It covers a wide range of data visualization types — from simple line and bar graphs to complex hierarchical tree maps — making Google charts suitable for almost any project.

 Check out the gallery that showcases the various charts and visualizations that Google Charts offers.